osygroup/kubernetes_logging/README.md

 Install the Curator helm chart:

-helm upgrade --install curator curator -n curator
+helm upgrade --install curator curator -n curator  OR helm upgrade --install curator ./curator -n curator

 The cron job will run as per set in the values.yaml file of the chart, deleting the old Fluentd indices.